Nashville mayor resigns after pleading guilty to felony theft

 The Tennessee Bureau of Investigation said Forrest used a work phone to take two photos while on duty.
 Investigators said evidence pointed to the possibility that crimes -- official misconduct and theft of property -- occurred.

 TBI investigators say they looked at Forrest's phone and his emails after Barry admitted publicly to the affair.
 Two of his emails each contained one photo that showed a partially nude or fully naked woman, court documents say.
-The documents do not say the woman is the mayor.
+The documents do not say the woman is Barry.

 "The allegations of photos taken of myself are very troubling and infuriating if true," Barry said in a statement after the documents were released.